predicador37/pyjstat/README.rst

 **LAST RELEASE 2.0**: update to 2.0 version is highly recommended, since it supports JSON-stat 2.0 and brings other improvements.
 Also, Version 2.X starts to **support Pandas 1.X, and won't have backwards compatibility**.
+**WARNING**: support for Python 2.7 has been removed in pyjstat 2.0.

 =======
 pyjstat